RoboSparrow/RoboSparrow.github.io/_posts/2016-12-04-gallium-os-auto-mount-usb.md

 ---
 layout: post
-title: "GalliumOS Chrx - Enable automount for USB sticks"
+title: "Dualboot GalliumOS on your Chromebook - Enable automount for USB sticks"
 ---

 ![Alt text](/img/posts/gallium-os.png)

 [GalliumOS](https://galliumos.org/) is a great Xubuntu-based distro for Chromebooks.
-I recomend installing it with [chrx](https://github.com/reynhout/chrx) dualboot (follow readme step-bystep)
+I recommend installing it with [chrx](https://github.com/reynhout/chrx) with the dualboot option (follow readme step-bystep)

 * On powering up your Chromebook (developer mode sceen) can switch with `CTRl+D` to Chrome or `CTRL+` to Gallium